 - From this resource

-- Use the drop-menus to reveal options for prioritizing this resource.
+- Use the dropdown menus to reveal options for prioritizing this resource.

 Prioritizing by type

-Setting an advanced prioritization by type allows you to prefer a resource for particular types of uses.
+Setting advanced prioritization by type allows you to prefer a resource for particular types of uses.

 You may want to use a particular lexicon only when you click a Strong’s number.

 - From the drop-down menu, select Greek Strong’s Number.